JayCesar/JayCesar/README.md

 💂 I won an international scholarship in London, where I improved my English and had unforgettable experiences;

-🎬 I'm in love with science sci-fi movies.
+🎬 I'm in love with sci-fi movies.

 ## ⭐️ Languages and Tools: